 The U.S. Constitution guarantees you the right to counsel as a criminal defendant.
 If you cannot afford to hire a private attorney, the courts in Arizona will appoint a public defender for you.
 The courts will make this decision based on your income and assets available. if you can afford a private attorney, going this route could lead to a stronger defense.
 A private lawyer generally has more time and resources to spend on defending you.
 Using a public defender, however, is still better than trying to represent yourself.

 If you or a loved one have been charged with a crime in Gilbert, Arizona, you need to seek legal assistance as soon as possible.
 At AZ Defenders, our knowledgeable and experienced team will get to work on your behalf today.
 We have the resources and experience to fully investigate the charges against you.
-When you need an aggressive Gilbert criminal offense lawyer, you can contact us for a free consultation of your case online or by calling our local law office at (480) 456-6400.
+When you need an aggressive Gilbert or Phoenix criminal defense lawyer, you can contact us for a free consultation of your case online or by calling our local law office at (480) 456-6400.